Berlin: Etymology

+Berlin lies in northeastern Germany, in an area formerly settled by Slavs which thus exhibits many (Germanized) Slavic-derived placenames until today (see below).
+The word Berlin also has its roots in the language of the West Slavs, and may be related to the Old Polabian stem berl-/birl- ("swamp").

-Of Berlin's twelve boroughs, five bear a (partly) Slavic-derived name: Pankow (the most populous), Steglitz-Zehlendorf, Marzahn-Hellersdorf, Treptow-Köpenick and Spandau (named Spandow until 1878).
-Of its ninety-six neighborhoods, twenty-two bear a (partly) Slavic-derived name: Altglienicke, Alt-Treptow, Britz, Buch, Buckow, Gatow, Karow, Kladow, Köpenick, Lankwitz, Lübars, Malchow, Marzahn, Pankow, Prenzlauer Berg, Rudow, Schmöckwitz, Spandau, Stadtrandsiedlung Malchow, Steglitz, Tegel and Zehlendorf.
-The neighborhood of Moabit bears a French-derived name, and Französisch Buchholz is named after the Huguenots.
+Of Berlin's twelve boroughs, five bear a Slavic-derived name—Pankow, Steglitz-Zehlendorf, Marzahn-Hellersdorf, Treptow-Köpenick and Spandau; furthermore, across the city's 96 neighborhoods, there are 22 which bear a Slavic-rooted name—Altglienicke, Alt-Treptow, Britz, Buch, Buckow, Gatow, Karow, Kladow, Köpenick, Lankwitz, Lübars, Malchow, Marzahn, Pankow, Prenzlauer Berg, Rudow, Schmöckwitz, Spandau, Stadtrandsiedlung Malchow, Steglitz, Tegel and Zehlendorf.

+Prehistory

+The area of what is now Berlin has been settled for millennia.
+A deer mask, dated to 9,000 BCE, is attributed to the Maglemosian culture.
+Around 2,000 BCE dense human settlements along the Spree and Havel rivers gave rise to the Lusatian culture.
+Starting around 500 BCE Germanic tribes settled in a number of villages in the higher situated areas of today's Berlin.
+After the Semnones left around 200 CE, the Burgundians followed.
+In the 7th century Slavic tribes, the later known Hevelli and Sprevane, reached the region.

-12th to 16th centuries
+12th century to 16th century

-The earliest evidence of settlements in the area of today's Berlin are remnants of a house foundation dated to 1174, found in excavations in Berlin Mitte, and a wooden beam dated from approximately 1192.
+In the 12th century the region came under German rule as part of the Margraviate of Brandenburg, founded by Albert the Bear in 1157.
+Early evidence of middle age settlements in the area of today's Berlin are remnants of a house foundation dated 1270 to 1290, found in excavations in Berlin Mitte.
 The first written records of towns in the area of present-day Berlin date from the late 12th century.
-Spandau is first mentioned in 1197 and Köpenick in 1209, although these areas did not join Berlin until 1920.
-The central part of Berlin can be traced back to two towns.
-Cölln on the Fischerinsel is first mentioned in a 1237 document, and Berlin, across the Spree in what is now called the Nikolaiviertel, is referenced in a document from 1244.
+Spandau is first mentioned in 1197 and Köpenick in 1209.
 1237 is considered the founding date of the city.
-The two towns over time formed close economic and social ties, and profited from the staple right on the two important trade routes Via Imperii and from Bruges to Novgorod.
-In 1307, they formed an alliance with a common external policy, their internal administrations still being separated.
+The two towns over time formed close economic and social ties, and profited from the staple right on the two important trade routes.
+One was known as Via Imperii, and the other trade route reached from Bruges to Novgorod.
+In 1307 the two towns formed an alliance with a common external policy, their internal administrations still being separated.

+In 1326 the territory of Berlin was raided by pagan Lithuanians during the Raid on Brandenburg.